DI: Factory pattern to the rescue

 }

-private void find(String dir, String fileName) {
+private void find(String dir, String fileName, Queue<Thread> workers, Queue<String> results) {

 File folder = new File(dir);